dataflowr/temperature_scaling/README.md

 # DL-DIY potential project ideas
-- calibration is crucial for any machine learning system
-- as project ideas we can test different calibration strategies from both traditional machine learning (Platt Scaling, isotonic regression) and deep-learning approaches (temperature scaling)
+- test different calibration strategies from both traditional machine learning (Platt Scaling, isotonic regression) and deep-learning approaches (temperature scaling).
+You can find them as baselines in the original paper [On Calibration of Modern Neural Networks](https://arxiv.org/abs/1706.04599).
+As datasets you can use CIFAR-10, CIFAR-100 or ImageNet.
+For the formers you can decide whether to train the networks yourself or find a pre-trained model.
 - the ECE metric (Expected Calibration Error), has been subject to several critics recently.
-Other calibration metrics can be considered [here](https://github.com/uu-sml/calibration) or complementary metrics for [robustness](https://github.com/google-research/robustness_metrics)
+Other calibration metrics can be considered [here](https://github.com/uu-sml/calibration) or complementary metrics for [robustness](https://github.com/google-research/robustness_metrics).
+Compare several such metrics on CIFAR-10 and/or ImageNet
+- evaluate ECE across several architectures of different capacities and types.
+Do you observe the same overconfidence pattern across networks?
+- implement one of the experiments from this paper [On Mixup Training: Improved Calibration and Predictive Uncertainty for Deep Neural Networks](https://arxiv.org/abs/1905.11001) on STL-10 or CIFAR-10 or CIFAR-100.
+You can use MNIST or Fashion-MNIST for prototyping
+- Ovadia et al. ([Can You Trust Your Model's Uncertainty?
+Evaluating Predictive Uncertainty Under Dataset Shift](https://arxiv.org/abs/1906.02530)) have shown that temperature scaling does not do well in presence of dataset shift.
+Verify this result on [CIFAR-10-C](https://github.com/hendrycks/outlier-exposure)
+- Mukhoti et al.([Calibrating Deep Neural Networks using Focal Loss](https://arxiv.org/abs/2002.09437)) have shown that training a network with the focal loss instead of cross-entropy loss leads to better calibrated networks.
+Using their [repo](https://github.com/torrvision/focal_calibration) train a network on CIFAR-10 using focal loss and compare it with temperature-scaling.
+What if you perform temperature scaling on the focal loss trained network?

 ---------------------